envy-project/envy-project.github.io/getting-started.md

 - `envy up`: Create a development environment

 When run inside of a project directory, this will create a development environment according to the maintainer's specifications.

-- Running ENVy up the first time
+You will see progress output as the process continues.
+It will mount the project directory inside of the environment.
+You can leave this container running as long as you'd like - it consumes little to no resources.

+- `envy down`: Pause a development environment

+When run inside of a project directory, this will pause the development environment without deleting any data.
+You may want to run this when you're finished working on a project for a little while.

+- `envy nuke`: Delete a development environment

+When run inside of a project directory, this will remove the environment created by ENVy.
+This will not affect the project directory itself - you will not lose any work.
+This frees up storage space on your host computer.
+Note that depending on the project configuration, this could delete temporary data - such as a database in use for development.

 - Running ENVy nuke
 - Running ENVy help